scrapinghub/web-poet/docs/advanced/fields.rst

         async def to_item(self) -> Item:
             return item_from_fields(self, item_cls=Item)

-Because Item class is used, a typo ("nane" instead of "name") will be detected: creation of Item instance would fail with a ``TypeError``, because of unexpected keyword argument "nane".
+Because Item class is used, a typo ("nane" instead of "name") is detected at runtime: creation of Item instance would fail with a ``TypeError``, because of unexpected keyword argument "nane".

 After fixing it (renaming "nane" method to "name"), another error is going to be